thunder/thunder_schema/documentation.md

 #### Thunder entity list producer and entities with term producer

-The thunder_entity_list producer is a highly configurable producer to create list of entity based on entity field queries.
+The thunder_entity_list producer is a highly configurable producer to create lists of entities based on entity field queries.
 You can use it as a field producer for you custom fields.
 It can also be used as a base producer class for more specific producers.
 We include the entities_with_term as an example, which adds the ability to define a term depth (similar to views) in your queries, when you want to have results for terms as well as their child terms, and presets specific